 Meerkat Meals is the Compare The Market cousin of Meerkat Movies.
 Here’s a guide on how it works and how to get it.

-There is an estimated £15-20 billion sitting in unclaimed financial assets in the UK.
-What is a simple way to keep track and what are the benefits, outside of the obvious, for doing so?
+There is an estimated £15-20 billion sitting in unclaimed assets in the UK.
+What is a simple way to keep track and why do it, besides obvious reasons?

-If you need or want to buy something, you might as well save as much as you can.
-An easy way to save a bit of money when you make a purchase is to use a cashback website like TopCashback.
+If you are buying something, you should save as much as you can.
+An easy way to save a bit of money is to use a cashback website like TopCashback.

-A primary factor driving users to spend more with plastic is the “buy now, pay later” mentality.
-You must be conscious of “facilitated spending” and you must use an active strategy to mitigate it.
-Here is one useful strategy.
+The “buy now, pay later” mentality drives spending.
+You must be conscious of this and use an active strategy to mitigate it.
+Here is one strategy.

 When you plan to travel abroad , how do you finance your trip whilst you’re away?
 Revolut offers an innovative solution.